-The first thing to do is to invoke git to start a interactive rebase session:
+The first thing to do is to invoke git to start an interactive rebase session:

 where N is the number of commits you want to join, starting from the most recent one.
-For example, this is an hypothetical list of commits taken from the
+For example, this is a hypothetical list of commits taken from the

 git log command, while I'm working on a generic feature Z: